 The Life Cycle Initiative hosted by UN Environment has published recommendations on greenhouse gas emissions and climate change impacts in their first global guidance for LCIA indicators report (UNEP/SETAC 2016).
 These recommendations relate to AR5/IPCC 2013 as this was the report available back then (without CFs for GWP500, but CFs for GTP20).
-The recommendations regarding time horizons are perform a sensitivity analysis including short-lived climate forcers (SLCFs, called near-term climate forcers NTCFs in AR5) and using GWP20 in addition to GWP100 (as for shorter-term impacts, GWP20 is the metric that represents the highest potential contribution from NTCFs).
+The recommendations regarding time horizons are perform a sensitivity analysis including short-lived climate forcers (SLCFs, called near-term climate forcers NTCFs in AR5).

-- using GWP 100 as the indicator for the shorter-term climate change impact category. - using of GTP100 as proxy for long-term impacts because it is an instantaneous indicator targeting potential temperature rise 100 years in the future (because GTP50 leads to similar conclusions as GWP100).
+- using GWP 100 as the indicator for the shorter-term climate change impact category. - using GTP100 as proxy for long-term impacts because it is an instantaneous indicator targeting potential temperature rise 100 years in the future (because GTP50 leads to similar conclusions as GWP100).